Scottish Place Names

 - Dynnyrne - as explained by Kennedy & Kennedy (2006, p.
 90), this name "follows from a house built by R.L.
 Murray in the late 1820s, and its subsequent application to his whole estate.
 It was a self-styled corruption by Murray of Dunnerne (or Dunearn) in Fife, the seat of the first baronet, Sir William Murray, his claimed ancestor."

 - Geilston Bay - Geilston is a village in Argyll & Bute, west of the town of Dumbarton and therefore not far from Glasgow.
-Geilston House in Geilston (seen in the illustration above) is now owned by the National Trust for Scotland (NTS).
+Geilston House in Geilston (seen in the illustration here) is now owned by the National Trust for Scotland (NTS).
 There is a direct family connection between Geilston Bay in Hobart and the NTS property since the inlet of Geilston Bay, and thus the Hobart suburb, was named after Colonel Andrew Geils.
 P.R.
 Eldershaw (1966), in his entry in the Australian Dictionary of Biography, states that Colonel Andrew Geils "was born probably in India, the eldest son of Lieutenant-General Thomas Geils of the Madras artillery in the East India Co.'s service and later of the Ardmore, Geilston and Dumbuck estates, Dumbartonshire, Scotland." (p.
 435).
 Colonel Geils was appointed Commander of the settlement of Hobart Town in 1812, and lived on property which he called "Geilston Park" after the family estate near Dumbarton, Scotland.

 - Green Point (Shetland Islands) -it may be sheer coincidence, of course, that the only place in the British Isles with this descriptive name happens to be in Scotland.
+The suburb takes its name from the estate of Green Point on the Derwent River (Australia for Everyone website).

 - Firthside - there are places called Firth in Angus, the Scottish Borders and Shetland Islands, as well as a Firth House and Mains in Midlothian, Firth Ness in the Shetland Islands, Firthfield in Angus, Firthhead and Firthope Rig in Dumfries & Galloway and Firthybrig Head in the Scottish Borders.
 Place names with Firth as an element are also found in northern England, but less frequently than in Scotland where the word "Firth", meaning an estuary or wide inlet of the sea, derives from the Old Norse which also gave rise to the word "fjord".
 The illustration above is of the Firth of Clyde.
-The suburb was formerly known as Little Groningen, because of post-WW2 Dutch immigration to the area.
+The suburb of Firthside was formerly known as Little Groningen because of post-WW2 Dutch immigration to the area.

 - Springfield (Argyll & Bute, Dumfries & Galloway, Fife, Highland and Perth & Kinross) also very commonly found in England and Wales.
 Springfield is a popular place name in the USA as well.
+"Said to be named after an old town that once existed near Scottsdale.
+No reason is given for the name being adopted."
+(Australia for Everyone website)

 A final category of suburban names comprises places that can be found in Scotland but which, in Hobart's case, definitely or most probably have no connection with Scotland.

 - Claremont (Fife, also Claremont Park in Edinburgh).
 Claremont is also found as an element in place names in southern England.
 The Hobart suburb was named after Claremont House, which was built in the 1830s by local settler Henry Bilton, who named it after Claremont Estate near Esher, Surrey (one of the royal homes of England).
+(Wikipedia article on Claremont, Tasmania, retrieved in March 2007).

 Acknowledgments: